Azure/Verified-Telemetry-Solution-Sample/README.md

 ## Steps to setup Verified Telemetry Configuration
 ### Enable Verified Telemetry
-* By default, Verified Telemetry is enabled and this status is shown on the right-hand side of the dashboard as seen in the image below.
+* By default, Verified Telemetry is enabled and the status is shown on the right-hand side of the dashboard as seen in the image below.
-* If the status is disabled, Please click the *Enable* to turn ON Verified Telemetry.
+* If the status is disabled, Please click the `Enable` button to turn ON Verified Telemetry.

     ![Setting enableVerifiedTelemetry true ](./media/dashboard_enable.png)

 ### Collect Fingerprint Template for Soil Moisture 1 telemetry
+* In order to get VT status for Soil Mositrue 1 telemetry, we should collect a fingerprint template (ideally once).
-* Issue command `Set/Reset Fingerprint Template` for setting up Verified Telemetry for the 'Soil Moisture 1' telemetry
+* To collect the fingerprint template for the attached sensor 'Soil Moisture 1' telemetry, issue command `Set/Reset Fingerprint Template`

+> Note if the fingerprint template is not set for a device, VT status cannot be obtained and will result in telemetry data shown in *red*

     ![Issue command to setup VT for telemetry soilMoistureExternal1 ](./media/dashboard_reset-1.png)

 ### Collect Fingerprint Template for Soil Moisture 2 telemetry
-* Issue command `Set/Reset Fingerprint Template` for setting up Verified Telemetry for the 'Soil Moisture 2'telemetry
+* In order to get VT status for Soil Mositrue 2 telemetry, we should collect a fingerprint template (ideally once).
+* To collect the fingerprint template for the attached sensor 'Soil Moisture 2' telemetry, issue command `Set/Reset Fingerprint Template`

+> Note if the fingerprint template is not set for a sensor, VT status cannot be obtained and will result in telemetry data shown in *RED*

     ![Issue command to setup VT for telemetry soilMoistureExternal2](./media/dashboard_reset-2.png)

 ## Consuming Verified Telemetry Information
+* Now that for both the sensors working fingerprint template is collected, we can now see both the device status and telemetry status.
-* The property `Device Status` indicates that all the telemetries supported by Verified Telemetry are verified and the telemetry color GREEN indicates that both Soil Moisture 2 and Soil Moisture 1 telemetries are verified.
+* The property `Device Status` indicates that all the telemetries supported by Verified Telemetry (i.e., Soil Moisture 1 and 2) are verified and the telemetry color *GREEN* indicates that both Soil Moisture 1 and Soil Moisture 2 telemetries are verified.

     ![Checking deviceStatus ](media/Grafana-working.png)

-* In case of fault with the Soil Moisture 2 sensor, the color of Soil Moisture 2 telemetry changes to RED, indicating that the Soil Moisture 2 telemetry has a FAULT and should not be consumed by upstream processes.
+* In case of a fault with the Soil Moisture sensor (e.g., Soil Moisture 2), the color of Soil Moisture 2 telemetry changes to RED, indicating that the Soil Moisture 2 telemetry has a FAULT and should not be consumed by upstream processes.
 The 'Device Status' also changes to "Fault in 1+ Telemetries "

+* To test the sensors attached are working as expected, hold the mositure sensor in your palm, since these are capacitive sensors, the Soil Moisture values should decrease as shown below.

-    > NOTE: To simulate a faulty sensor, just disconnect Soil Moisture Sensor 2 which would create an Open Port fault!
+* `Simulate a fauty sensor:` To simulate a faulty sensor, just disconnect Ground Pin (GND) on the Soil Moisture Sensor 2 which would create an Open Port fault!

+> We can see that the telemetry data still shows some data, which is typically garbage/dirty.
+Detecting such data as garbage/faulty is non-trivial and VT automatically detects the faulty sensor and changes the telemetry color to *RED*

     ![Fault in telemetry soilMoistureExternal2](media/Grafana-fault.png)

+* You can now connect back the Ground Pin to the sensor and see that telemetry color of 'Soil Moisture 2' sensor turning to *GREEN* immediately.

 ## FAQ
 * Q: What happens if the device reboots after collection of Fingerprint Template?
     * A: Our library stores the Verified Telemetry Fingerprint Templates in the Digital Twin.
-By fetching the Digital Twin after reboot, the device goes back to its original state that it was in before reboot
+By fetching the Digital Twin after reboot, the device goes back to its original state that it was in before reboot.
+Thus, user collects the fingerprint template only once when the sensor is provisioned and working.

     * The image below showcases the three states the device goes through:
       1. State 1: Before Reboot
-      2. State 2: After Reboot, BEFORE Digital Twin sync
+      2. State 2: After Reboot, BEFORE Digital Twin sync (since no template is found, telemtry status is unknown and shown in RED)
-      2. State 3: After Reboot, AFTER Digital Twin sync
+      2. State 3: After Reboot, AFTER Digital Twin sync (template is synced and telemtry status is verified and shown in GREEN)
     ![Device Reboot](media/Grafana-reboot.png)
 * Q: What happens if Verified Telmetry is disabled by the property *enableVerifiedTelemetry* ?
     * A: The telemetry status of all telemetries supported by Verified Telemetry go to *false*, indicating that the telemetries are not Verified.